How to Become a Full Stack Developer in 90 Days: A Guide

 - Ace Your Web Developer Interview

-Our 7-Step Method to Become a Full Stack Developer
+How Can I Become a Full Stack Developer in 3 Months?

-1. Get to Know What Full Stack Means
+1. What Does a Full Stack Developer Do?

-Before you jump into the learning the skills, let’s get clear on what a full stack developer actually is.
+Before you jump into learning full stack development skills from a coding bootcamp or a series of tutorials, let’s be clear on what a full stack developer actually does.

 Here are some other common questions about full stack (just to get this out of the way!) before we dive into our 90-day plan:

-Is a full stack developer different than a software engineer?
+Is a full stack developer different from a software engineer or software developer?

-Yes and no. The title “full stack developer” describes a programmer who’s qualified to work on both the “front end” (stuff users see on their screen) and “back end” (the stuff behind the scenes) of websites and mobile applications (a type of software).
+Yes and no. The title “full stack developer” describes a programmer who’s qualified to work on both the “front end” (stuff users see on their screen) and “back end” (the stuff behind the scenes) of websites and mobile applications (e.g., Android, iOS, etc.).
 This means full stack developers working on apps can also be considered software engineers.

-The title “software engineer” itself simply describes a programmer who works on some aspect of building a software program, meaning not all software engineers are full stack.
+The title “software engineer” simply describes a programmer who works on some aspect of building a software program, meaning, not all software engineers are full stack developers.

-What’s the difference between a full stack developer and full stack engineer?
+What’s the difference between a full stack developer and a full stack engineer?

-As of this writing, Indeed cites average full stack developer salaries at $109,508 per year.
-That’s compared to only $71,130 per year for web developers in general.
-So yes, like most things tech-related, having more skills (being able to work on all aspects of a development project) means being able to pay more bills.
+In the 2023 Stack Overflow survey, the average full stack developer salary in the United States was $140,000 per year.
+Like most things tech-related, having more skills (being able to work on all aspects of a development project) means being able to pay more bills.

 I heard it’s a bad idea to try to become a full stack web developer.
 True or false?